Corrective exercise training is becoming significantly in demand as personal training is more and more specialized.

 How much does the TNMM-CES course costs?

-From the ACE website, you can purchase the biomechanics methods CES course for $749.
-I have never seen this price go up or down because I think that the biomechanics method has more control over how much the certification costs compared to ACE.
+From the ACE website, you can purchase the biomechanics methods CES course for $749 but it is on sale now for $561.75.
+I think that the biomechanics method has more control over how much the certification costs compared to ACE.

 My overall rating: 8 This is just because of the lack of study materials compared to the NASM and ISSA certifications.